stackbit-themes/search-example/README.md

 <img width="1423" alt="image" src="https://user-images.githubusercontent.com/2673881/158059043-32ff7359-f008-4ed4-80be-db5691ac7a11.png">

-The details of all themes in [jamstackthemes.dev](https://jamstackthemes.dev) is copied into this repo (see under `/content`).<br/>
+Details of all themes in [jamstackthemes.dev](https://jamstackthemes.dev) are copied into this repository (under `/content`).<br/>
-Themes can be added & edited within the Stackbit UI, and are indexed to Algolia to power a fast search.
+Individual themes can be then added & edited within the Stackbit UI, and are indexed to Algolia to power a fast search.

 There are currently about ~1,000 themes, and each has its own page.
 To keep build times short, we're not actually generating all pages at build time.
 Rather, [we use Next's dynamic routes](./src/pages/theme/%5Bid%5D.js) + the `fallback` parameter to instruct Next to generate pages on demand.
 Meaning, once per page (after each deployment) only.